Types of Dogs We Train

 ICAN trains dogs in a variety of skills that assist children, adolescents, and adults who have physical and/or developmental disabilities.
 The majority of placements are with clients who live in Indiana.

-First placed by ICAN in 2011, Diabetes Assistance Dogs use their amazing sense of smell to detect low blood sugar levels.
-Type 1 Diabetics that suffer from Hypoglycemia Unawareness and suffer adverse reactions, or even injury, can be safely alerted by a Diabetes Assistance Dog.
+First placed by ICAN in 2011, Diabetes Alert Dogs use their amazing sense of smell to detect low blood sugar levels.
+Type 1 Diabetics that experience Hypoglycemia Unawareness and adverse reactions, or even injury, can be safely alerted by a Diabetes Assistance Dog.
+PLEASE NOTE: Diabetic must be a minimum of 18 years of age to be eligible to apply for a Diabetic Alert Dog and live within a 50 mile radius of Indianapolis.
 Learn more about Diabetes Assistance Dogs.